NikashLamsal/My--recipes/README.md

-# Odin Recipes
+# My Recipes

-This is the Odin Project "Recipes" project.
+This is the My first  Project "Recipes" project.
 The purpose of this project is to create a recipe website where I will showcase different recipes I enjoy or find interesting.
 This project will help me practice basic HTML and Git/GitHub workflow.

 ## Skills Demonstrated
 - HTML structure (using elements like headings, paragraphs, lists, links, and images).